Stormwater Management on Residential Lots

 |Buffer strips||Bare soil, sand, or gravel exists next to a stream bank or lakeshore.
 Stream banks or lakeshores are eroding.||Spotty mowed vegetation exists next to a stream bank or lakeshore.||Mowed grass exists next to a stream bank or lakeshore.||Buffer strips of thick vegetation are left along a stream bank or lakeshore.|

-Prepared by A. R. Jarrett, Professor Emeritus of Biological Engineering, D. P. Shelton, Extension Educator, University of Nebraska and K. A. Feehan, Extension Educator, University of Nebraska
+Adapted from publication by D. P. Shelton, Extension Educator, University of Nebraska and K. A. Feehan, Extension Educator, University of Nebraska

 TitleStormwater Management on Residential Lots